MichaelYe48/cse15l-lab-reports/Week-10-Lab-Report.md

 ---

 I found the tests with different results through using the `vimdiff` command.
-To do this, I first directed the output of running course MarkdownParse on the 652 tests into a file named "results.txt" Then I directed the output of running my own MarkdownParse on the 652 tests into a file named "myresults.txt" then used the vimdiff command to compare the two files.
+To do this, I first directed the output of running the course implementation of MarkdownParse on the 652 tests into a file named `results.txt` Then I directed the output of running my own MarkdownParse on the 652 tests into a file named `myresults.txt` then used the vimdiff command to compare the two files.

 These are the pictures I have documenting my process: